Meeting Time: December 17, 2025 at 10:00am MST

 • Default_avatar

-Jake Moser about 1 month ago
+Jake Moser 5 months ago

 Light rail is an immeasurable asset to our community; its sum is greater than its parts.
 We need to remain steadfast in our commitment to growing light rail across the entire valley, reducing traffic and emissions, increasing sense of community, and making it safer and easier to get around.